Kefir Soda FAQs

 Is fermentation affected by the temperature in my house?

 Yes, warm temperatures will accelerate fermentation (carbonation), while cooler temperatures will slow it down.
-The ideal temperature is 70 -75°F. If you house is cold its going to take longer and espeically on the first bottle.
-Five to six days is the average for the first bottle but then a day or two or the second ferment using this bottle as a starter.
-Find a warmer place if you can and it will ferment faster.
+The ideal temperature is 70 - 75°F. If your house is cold, it's going to take longer - especially on the first bottle.
+Five to six days is the average for the first bottle but then a day or two for the second ferment using this bottle as a starter.
+Find a warmer place if you can, and it will ferment more quickly.

 How many times can I reculture?

-For as long as the bottle comes out pleasantly fizzy and tangy.
+You can reculture as long as the bottle comes out pleasantly fizzy and tangy.
 I have recultured over 30 times and it just keeps going.
-Re-culturing from a fresh batch can take less than a day, depending on the temperature of your home.
+Reculturing from a fresh batch can take less than a day, depending on the temperature of your home.

 Can I make larger quantities?

 Absolutely!
-You can use this starting with the second batch, with all the ingredients in proportion.
-For example to make 2 bottles, just double the quantities: use 1 cup of kefir starter, 4 cups of juice or coconut water, and just under 3 cups of water.
+You can use this starter with the second batch, with all the ingredients in proportion.
+For example, to make 2 bottles you will just double the quantities: use 1 cup of kefir starter, 4 cups of juice or coconut water, and just under 3 cups of water.

 Mix well and pour evenly into your brewing bottles.